 Strip out the generic CRM features and an agency CRM has to do five things well.

-It has to track a new business pipeline that is mostly warm: referrals, repeat clients, conference conversations, and inbound from your case study page.
-Cold outbound is a smaller share of the pipeline than a SaaS sales team would expect, which means deal cycles are longer, qualification matters more, and the activity log is full of conversations that look like nothing for months before they suddenly close.
+Referrals, repeat clients, conference conversations, and inbound from your case study page.
+Cold outbound is a smaller share than a SaaS sales team would expect, which means deal cycles are longer, qualification matters more, and the activity log is full of conversations that look like nothing for months before they suddenly close.

 A CRM that handles all five is a CRM your team will actually keep updated.
 A CRM that handles two or three becomes a graveyard within six months.